publiccodenet/about/activities/member-relations/index.md

 At this stage, the public organization confirms their interest in becoming a member by signing the '[Expression of Interest](expression-of-interest.md)'.

+The Foundation will start to [collect potential member information](collect-information.md).

 ## 2. Founding membership proposal

 At this stage, the Foundation and the public organization work together on the '[Founding Membership Proposal](founding-membership-proposal.md)'.